shaileshdev4/pa-tools-mcp/dotnet/servers/README.md

 been resolved and the PR has been approved, you may merge your changes.

-The merge will trigger an action that will make your server available as a pluggable MCP server in the MeldRx ecosystem.
+The merge will trigger an action that will make your server available as a pluggable MCP server in the DarenaHealth ecosystem.

 ## Example Project